caperaven/crs-process-api/readme.md

 The default functions are:

 1. add - add a value or object to array
-1. field_to_csv - using an array of objects, export a csv text for a given property on the stored objects.
+2. field_to_csv - using an array of objects, export a csv text for a given property on the stored objects.
+3. concat - combine 2 or more arrays into a single array

 <strong>add step</strong>
 ```js